Rugby union in Cuba: First IRB Sanctioned Tournament

 In 2010 Havana hosted an 8-team International Rugby Sevens tournament, the first IRB sanctioned tournament to be performed in the country.
 The tournament was a big success, receiving coverage from the national press—introducing many Cubans to the sport who previously knew nothing of the game.
 The Cuban national team beat Mexico, showing a big improvement in playing standards on the Island but then lost to a US select side named Atlantis 0-15.
 The tournament also featured 3 Cuban development sides.

 As of 2010 Cuban rugby is still lacking financial backing despite rugby sevens recently being given Olympic status.
 It is hoped this will change in the future.

 In 2016 the first multi-team veterans (over 35s) rugby tournament was played in Cuba.
 The Copa de Amistad (Friendship Cup) was organised by a small group of Australians led by Rowan Ward, and assisted by Cuban 'rugbyistas' Osmel Hernandez and Leonid Baro, who the Australians had met and befriended in earlier trips to the Caribbean island.
 Played over 6 days 29 Oct to 4 Nov 2016 the tournament was a big success, with 8 teams participating from Cuba, Australia, USA (California and Colorado), Canada, Chile and Israel.
 There was also a barbarians team with strong representation from Argentina.
 The presence of the Israeli team, the Elders of Zion, was reportedly the first sporting team from Israel to tour Cuba in over 50 years.
-The tournament raised over US$10,000 in funds and materials supporting Cuban youth rugby, a project for adolescents with Downs Syndrome in Havana (Petalos de Amor) and the introduction of a science-based sustainable development course in universities in central Cuba.
+The tournament raised over US$10,000 in funds and materials supporting Cuban youth rugby, a project for adolescents with Down syndrome in Havana (Petalos de Amor) and the introduction of a science-based sustainable development course in universities in central Cuba.